 Welcome to my review of Choujigen Game Neptune The Animation OVA!
 Since this OVA is a sequel to the anime series Choujigen Game Neptune The Animation which I have written a review for as well, I am going to keep this as short as possible in my personal format for OVAs.
 Here we go:

 For those who have watched the Anime series and this one as well, you would probably feel that this OVA offers a better ending.
 For those who have not watched the series, it is highly recommended that you do watch it first as it a continuation from the ending.

-For one episode, this OVA has a pretty decent story development process.
+this OVA has a pretty decent story development process.
 While it is an entire story crammed into one episode, it didn't actually feel crammed at all.
 In fact, there were parts that progressed way too fast.
 1st floor to 9,999th floor would be an example.
 However, the progress from then onwards is decent because I got to see that obtaining the flowers that they came for is not actually a cakewalk.
 I also got to see how Peashy and Neptune got together again.
 These two points added a score to the story.

 There really isn't much to comment on the art style of the OVA as it hasn't changed from the Anime series at all.
 Overall, still good.